 Pasta: it’s good or evil food?

 On and off, pasta has played a different role, from food for the poor to the favorite dish of the Kings.
 Despised in the Futurist manifesto as a dish too far from modernity.
 On the contrary, during fascism, claimed as the backbone of the national diet.
 From a dish of well-being and joy to a danger for all overweight people.
 Sometimes it has been fashionable, sometimes, not at all.
 In fact, it is a food of great nutritional value, especially if made with quality flours.
-Beyond the diets that demonize it, in fact, pasta finds ample space in the Mediterranean diet.
+Beyond the diets that demonize it, in fact, italian pasta finds ample space in the Mediterranean diet.
 It provides energy and exerts a calming and antidepressant action.
 Surprisingly, pasta also contains proteins, especially if made with whole wheat flour, containing wheat germ.

 What are ancient grains?